RIAPS/riaps-integration/riaps-bbbruntime/README.md

 # Helpful Hints

-1. You can download the latest release to your VM and then 'scp' it over to the BBB using the following, substituting the 192.168.1.xxx with the IP address of your BBB
+1. You can download the latest release to your VM and then 'scp' it over to the BBB using the following, substituting the 192.168.1.xxx with the IP address of your BBB.

 	```
         $ scp riaps-bbbruntime.tar.gz ubuntu@192.168.1.xxx: